gowenrw/ceres_awx/README.md

 # How To Use This Project

-## Quick Start

-Want to get started quickly?

-Check out the [QUICKSTART.md](./QUICKSTART.md) document.

 ## Local Environments

-You will need to setup your local environment for running Ansible (i.e., Ansible control node) and your local environment for spinning up local vms if needed for AWX provisioning and/or an Ansible control node.
+You will need to setup your local environment for running Ansible (i.e., Ansible control node).

-If you are using a linux host these two local environments may be the same.
-But if you are using a Windows host then these two local environments will be different as Ansible cannot be run nativley on Windows.
+Given that Ansible does not run nativley on Windows this will need to be a Linux environment such as on a VM or WSL.

 ### Local Environment for Ansible

-I use a Windows host with a linux vm for my Ansible control node.
+I use a Linux vm for my Ansible control node.
 You can see [my local environment details below](#my-local-environment).
 This includes details about the [ansible.cfg](./ansible.cfg) file and [ansible-navigator.yml](./ansible-navigator.yml) file provided here and what they do.

 For the Ansible cotrol node local environment (which needs to be Linux) you will need the following installed: